Missouri University of Science and Technology: History

 Initially, the school only offered degrees in civil engineering, metallurgy, and mining engineering.
 However, by the late 1920s, the school had added degrees in ceramic engineering, chemical engineering, electrical engineering, and mechanical engineering.
 The school became home to Missouri's first operational nuclear reactor in 1961.

 In 2018, the school was approved by the state's Coordinating Board for Higher Education for designation as "highly selective" in its undergraduate admission criteria, joining only Truman State University among the state's public universities at that level.
 As such, first-time, full-time students seeking degrees are generally only admitted if they have a "percentile score" of 140 points or greater, a combination of their high school class and college testing (ACT or SAT) percentile ranks.
 Missouri Department of Higher Education guidelines state that schools in this category may admit up to ten percent of students with lower percentile scores, and will automatically admit those with an ACT (or equivalent SAT) score of 27 or better.

 Chancellors

 The naming structure for the head of the university has changed reflecting its changes through the years.
 The head currently reports to the University of Missouri System.

 The chancellor lives on campus at the Chancellor's Residence.
 It was constructed in 1889 as the "Club House" dormitory, then converted to a room house before becoming the Missouri State Geological Survey headquarters and finally the residence for the then-director in 1905.

-Mohammad Dehghani of Stevens Institute of Technology began his service as chancellor in 2019.
-Dehghani had previously held leadership positions at the Lawrence Livermore National Laboratory, the Applied Physics Laboratory, and the Johns Hopkins University Systems Institute, at which he was a founding director.